Help parents navigate and become knowledgeable in the

 504 process, etc.

-I trained as an Advocate through The Institute for Special Education Advocacy (ISEA) and Kansas State Department of Education (as an advocate for children in the foster care system).
+I trained as an non-attorney Advocate through The Institute for Special Education Advocacy (ISEA) and Kansas State Department of Education (as an advocate for children in the foster care system).

 I am skilled in obtaining the appropriate support for students with a variety of disabilities including, but not limited to: Autism Spectrum Disorder, Reading/Writing/Math, Social/Emotional, Behavioral, ADHD, Anxiety, Depression, Executive Functioning, Developmental, Cognitive and Physical.
 I participate in extended learning opportunities to expand knowledge and learn more about the latest in my areas of focus.
-I advocate for students one-on-one and also for all students with and without disabilities, at the District and State levels.
+I advocate for students one-on-one and for all students with and without disabilities, at the District and State levels.
 I am active in being part of the change.

 I assist students/parents through Strategic Planning, Negotiation and Conflict Resolution to help Bridge the Gap for their child in the educational setting.
 This is achieved by working through direct advocacy with the schools in partnership with parents.